-A constraint defines a relationship between two user interface objects that must be satisfied by the constraint-based layout system.
-Each constraint is a linear equation with the following format:
+The relationship between two user interface objects that must be satisfied by the constraint-based layout system.

 - iOS 6.0+